Governance at Corbridge Middle School

 Link governors for English, Maths, Careers and SEND continue to support the work of this committee.

-Resources Management
+Resources Management Committee

 This committee is responsible for reviewing HR policies and ensuring they are followed, including those related to pay, appraisal, the review of staffing structures and appointment of senior members of staff.
 It is also responsible for ensuring the school is achieving good value for money overall and specifically regarding pupil premium and PE sports premium spending along with responsibility for ensuring that Health & Safety policies are followed and that there is a properly funded repairs, maintenance and capital spend programme in place.